Edwin Moses

-Edwin Corley Moses (born August 31, 1955) is an American former track and field athlete who won gold medals in the 400 m hurdles at the 1976 and 1984 Olympics.
+Edwin Corley Moses (born August 31, 1955) is an American former hurdler who won gold medals in the 400 m hurdles at the 1976 and 1984 Olympics.
 Between 1977 and 1987, Moses won 107 consecutive finals (122 consecutive races) and set the world record in the event four times.
-In addition to his running, Moses was also an innovative reformer in the areas of Olympic eligibility and drug testing.
+In addition to his running achievements, Moses was also an innovative reformer in the areas of Olympic eligibility and drug testing.
 In 2000, he was elected the first Chairman of the Laureus World Sports Academy, an international service organization of world-class athletes.